Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture10.md

 ```

-Executing that script, gives us the following information that this stake address delegates to a pool, which of course, is the only pool there is.This is the stake address in question and we see that we already have quite a lot of accumulated rewards.So if I count digits correctly it's at the moment 2189 ADA.
+Executing that script, gives us the following information that this stake address delegates to a pool, which of course, is the only pool there is.
+This is the stake address in question and we see that we already have quite a lot of accumulated rewards.
+If we count digits correctly it's at the moment 1,849 ADA.
 So how can we withdraw those rewards?
+Looking at **withdraw-user1.sh**:

 ```
 #!/bin/bash